Airport project proves advanced condition analysis + advanced materials + advanced testing = best practices for asphalt paving

 The unique strategies employed on the project now provide a blueprint for creating an improved method for specifying pavement performance — rather than simply relying on a mix design recipe.
 BATT plans to evaluate the project on an annual basis to track performance.
 There are always a few tweaks to make with any specification, but the blueprint is solid for a more sustainable pavement solution.

-For more information on how the unique aspects of the Central Kentucky Airport project can be applied to your next pavement design, contact BATT at info@blankenshipasphalttech.com, or visit our website.
+For more information on how the unique aspects of the Central Kentucky Airport project can be applied to your next pavement design, contact BATT via the Get In Touch button at the bottom of this page.

 Previous